mohanaravind/Vehicle-Detection/README.md

 >
-Number of vehicles examples before data augmentation = 8792 Number of additional vehicles examples = 68972
+Number of vehicles examples before data augmentation = 8792 Number of non-vehicles examples before data augmentation = 8968 Total number of vehicles examples = 11429
-Number of non-vehicles examples = 8968
-Number of additional non-vehicles examples = 27186 Total data available before augmentation = 17760
+Total number of non-vehicles examples = 10768
-Total data available after augmentation = 263990

 **Note: I did not end up using the additional data for my final training